wavius/Scoped/README.md

 ## Demo

-Thi section shows some basic functionality of Scoped using an input from my signal generator.
-Scoped accurately displays signals of varying types, frequencies, amplitudes, and DC offsets.
+Scoped accurately displays signals of varying types, frequencies, amplitudes, and DC offsets using an input from my signal generator

 <table>
   <tr>